Realizing Robotic Swimming with Unified Fluid-Robot Multiphysics: BACKGROUND

 which is commonly rewritten as the manipulator equation in robotics:

-We note that the least-action principle can be extended to non-conservative systems via the Lagrange-D'Alambert principle of virtual work~\cite{lew_overview_1970}; to more complex kinematics $v=f(q, \dot{q})$ as encountered e.g. with different parametrizations of attitude~\cite{jackson_planning_2021}; and to include constraints such as joint constraints in manipulator arms~\cite{baraff_linear-time_1996}.
-This provides a more complete least-action principle:
+We note that the least-action principle can be extended to non-conservative systems via the Lagrange-D'Alambert principle of virtual work~\cite{lewOverviewVariationalIntegrators1970}; to more complex kinematics $v=f(q, \dot{q})$ as encountered e.g. with different parametrizations of attitude~\cite{jacksonPlanningAttitude2021}; and to include constraints such as joints in manipulator arms~\cite{baraffLineartimeDynamicsUsing1996}: